 Osteen's greed is seemingly boundless.
 His audience might be, too.
-His self-titled television show, broadcast from the Joel Osteen megachurch in Houston, is seen by over seven million viewers weekly and over 20 million monthly in more than 100 countries.
+His self-titled television show, broadcast from the Joel Osteen megachurch in Houston, Texas, is seen by over 7 million viewers weekly and over 20 million monthly in more than 100 countries.
 It remains to be seen if his ardent following is deterred by the fire he's come under for his actions in times of crisis.
-But his response to Hurricane Harvey is just one example of the sketchy behavior and repugnant morality that Osteen has cultivated throughout the course of his career.
+But his response to Hurricane Harvey is just one example of the sketchy behavior and repugnant morality that Osteen has cultivated.

 He Refused To Open His Massive Megachurch To Hurricane Harvey Victims